2016 Travel Map

 We began the year skipping around the interior of Florida, enjoying several beautiful Florida State Parks, and were wowed by the incredible technological triumphs on display at the Kennedy Space Center.
 After heading directly across the panhandle, we had an absolute blast at Mardi Gras.
 Like everyone we were caught off guard by the pandemic, but, fortunately, we had decided to rent an Air BnB for a couple months in Austin, so we spent most of the lockdown in a regular house.
 While it was nice to be in a stable home, it was a time when we really felt the weight of being so far from friends and family.
 We ended up spending 3.5 months in Austin, split between the rental and our RV, before hitting the road once more for a lengthy but quick trip from Texas to Idaho.
 Once we got to Northern Idaho, we used our spot at beautiful Henrys Lake State Park to re-visit Yellowstone, and then headed up to Missoula for some attempts at normalcy in a Covid world.
 Next, we headed even further north for a month-long stay at the stunning Glacier National Park (Part I and Part II.)
 After Glacier, we headed due west for a two week stay at the beautiful and lightly visited North Cascades National Park, followed by a week at Mount Rainier National Park.
 We then headed to Portland for what we thought would be a quick visit on our way down the eastern side of the Sierras, but we got caught in the historic wildfire season that engulfed the Pacific Northwest and had to change our plans.
 That led us to several wonderful weeks in Bend, Oregon.
 While there, we visited the stunning Crater Lake.
 Finally, we made our way south to San Diego, where we spent the entire winter.

 We started the year in San Diego, splitting our time between a beautiful, green county park, and a crowded but convenient commercial park.
 Before it got too warm, we visited Death Valley National Park, before doubling back toward the central coast of California.
+We loved our time in Morro Bay, San Luis Obispo, and Paso Robles and marveled at the dramatic Pacific Coast Highway.
 We then made quick visits to Yosemite National Park and Sequoia National Park before heading up the scenic Route 395 on the eastern side of the Sierra Nevada mountains.
+There, we visited the one-of-a-kind Bodie State Historic Park as well as completed one of the most scenic hikes we’ve done.
+Next we headed back to Southern Utah where we visited the lesser known size of Zion NP, Cedar Breaks NM, and Capitol Reef NP.
+We then headed east where we were pleasantly surprised by the architecture in Omaha and Des Moines and were blown away by the food, museums, and monuments in St. Louis and Kansas City.
+As we continued east, we stopped in Ohio and New York to visit the Rock and Roll Hall of Fame and the Corning Museum of Glass.